ESP32 Dev board Pinout, Specifications, datasheet and Schematic

 Suggested articles for you:

-ESP32 Dev board PINOUT:
+ESP32 Dev board pinout:

 ESP32 Dev Board pinout

-**Download HD Pinout image from here.
+**Download the HD Pinout image from here.

 Power Pins: